RunestoneInteractive/httlads/_sources/WorldFacts/Web_Scraping.rst

       </tbody></table>
       </div>

-So, we have made lot of progress but we still have a lot of cleanup to do!
-You will have noticed that many of the fields that we wanted to be numeric are definitely not.
+We have made a lot of progress, but we still have a lot of cleanup to do!
+You will have noticed that many of the fields that we wanted to be numeric are not.
 Many of them are in a more human-readable format than computer-digestible.
-You should consult the documentation on the ``extract`` method in Pandas, as it will help you get want you want from the strings you currently have.
+You should consult the documentation on the ``extract`` method in Pandas, as it will help you get what you want from the strings you currently have.